Our House

 - Difficult to control but fairly easy to prevent -

-Summary: These small wood boring insects attack both hardwoods and softwoods.
-While it is relatively easy to prevent an infestation they can be difficult to eliminate one once larva bore into wood.
+Summary: Certain small wood boring beetles, called powderpost beetles, attack both hardwoods and softwoods.
+While it is relatively easy to prevent an infestation it can be very difficult to eliminate one once the infestation gets a foothold.

 Jack DeAngelis, PhD